PhuongHa159/Python-E-Wallet-Data-Analytics/README.md

 print("Abnormal products against this rule:",abnormal_product)
 ```

-3. Find the team has had the lowest performance (lowest volume) since Q2.2023.
-Find the category that contributes the least to that team.
+**3. Find the team has had the lowest performance (lowest volume) since Q2.2023.
+Find the category that contributes the least to that team**

 ```
   # Find data since Q2.2023